wigy/chronicles_of_angular/README.md

 * *TypeTuple* providing options `types` defining list of element types.
 * Sub-classes *TypePair* and *TypeTriple* of *TypeTuple*.
 * Override better defaults `{}` and `[]` for *TypeDict* and *TypeList*.
-* Change Data class methods to start with _.

 ## Future Ideas